Updated August 19, 2023

 - For two NEGATIVE logics, we will get FALSE.

 - If either of them is POSITIVE, we will get TRUE.

 This can be applied to any situation where logic is POSITIVE and NEGATIVE.

 XOR Function in Excel – Example #2

-There is one more method of executing the XOR function in excel, which is an easy way.
-For that, let’s consider a new data set as shown below.
+There is one more method of executing the XOR function in Excel, which is easy.
+Let’s consider a new data set, as shown below.
 This is a combination of TRUE and FALSE Logics.

-To execute XOR Function in excel, go to the cell where we want to see the result and type = (Equal) to edit that cell’s edit mode.
+To execute XOR Function in Excel, go to the cell where we want to see the result and type = (Equal) to edit that cell’s edit mode.
 Once we do that, type or search XOR and select the function as shown below.
-And we will see the suggested syntax of the selected function as well, which is boxed in the below screenshot.
+And we will see the suggested syntax of the selected function, which is boxed in the screenshot below.

 Now select the logical input cells.
 It can be in any number.
-Here, we will select cells A2 and B2 as shown below and press enter to execute the formula.
+We will select cells A2 and B2, as shown below, and press enter to execute the formula.
 If the syntax is incorrect, then we will get an error.

 Once done, drag the formula or syntax in all the related cells, as shown below.

-As we can see in the above image, for logic 1 and logic 2, we got the result in column C., And the logic is completely simple, as it was already explained in Example 1.
+As we can see in the above image, for logic 1 and 2, we got the result in column C. The logic is completely simple, as it was already explained in Example 1.

 XOR Function in Excel – Example #3

-Now let’s see an example where we will have 2 logics in the combination of “1” and “2”, as shown below.
+Let’s see an example where we will have 2 logics combined with “1” and “2”, as shown below.

 Here, we will use the condition of greater than and less than among 1 and 2.
-Use the combination where 1>0 or 1<0 and same with 2>0 or 2<0 as shown below.
+Use the combination where 1>0 or 1<0 and the same with 2>0 or 2<0, as shown below.

-In the above screenshot, we have used 3 conditions where we showed what will be the results if 1 and 2 are greater and less than 0 respectively in a different combination,s and below is the actual result.
+In the above screenshot, we have used 3 conditions where we showed what the results would be if 1 and 2 are greater and less than 0, respectively, in a different combination.
+S and below is the actual result.

 As we can see above;